pgdr/talks/foss-faq/PITCHME.md

 +++
 ##### (project) increased quality

-* if you claim to be free
+* if you claim to be free/open
  * README
  * up-to-date description of product
  * instruction manual